 - The name of your business/website

-- Industry experts like Yoast and other SEO specialists also suggest including emoji in your meta title.
-Although it does not contribute towards how your content is ranked, it helps your search results stand out from the crowd and gather more clicks.
+- Industry experts like Yoast and other SEO specialists also suggest including emojis in your meta title.
+Although it does not contribute to how your content is ranked, it helps your search results stand out from the crowd and gather more clicks.

 Another essential element to be included in the meta description is the main feature of the products and services offered.
 If you are selling email marketing tools, it is good to include it in the meta description with wordings like “affordable email marketing plans for everyone, starting at $0.99” along with your brand name, and relevant keywords.

 Adding proper heading tags to your website is needed to highlight the different sections of your site, especially when it comes to the homepage.
 Each page should contain only one H1 tag and can have multiple H2-H6 tags.
 It is always recommended to break your blog post’s content under H2 or H3 tags.
 Using these tags search engines can understand how your website or content is structured.
 Always try to use the heading tags in ascending order, that is, from H1 to H6.
 Ideally, your post title should always be wrapped in an H1 tag.
 The H1 tag should be used only once on a page to indicate that it’s the title of the web page.

 The content of your website should be optimized for both search engines and users.
 Keywords are one of the most important elements in helping users and search engine bots identify the content and subject of your website.
 However, excessive use of keywords in your posts (also known as “keyword stuffing”) is considered a black hat SEO technique and your site may be penalized by Google.

 Critical elements for keyword optimization: